RSS

 “What?
 I don’t understand.”

 “I’m freaked out!
-I knew that your father was going to be trekking, but when I saw those pictures and saw how big the mountains were NOW I’m freaked out!
+I knew that your father was going to be trekking, but when I saw those pictures and saw how big the mountains were NOW I freaked out!
 How’s he going to do that?!
 They are really high up and it looks really dangerous!”

-“Well you didn’t think it was going to be flat like South Dakota did you?!
+“Well, you didn’t think it was going to be flat like South Dakota did you?!
 It’s Nepal mom, the world’s tallest mountains are there!
 Don’t worry, he’ll be fine, there will be a trail, we won’t be using ice picks or anything.”

 This was said boldly, but truth be told – this was the beginning of my worrying.
-My worrying about what I had talked my dad into.
+I worried about what I had talked my dad into.
 I really had no idea if he’d make it or not.
 Hell, I didn’t know if I would be fit enough to make it!
 The highest pass we crossed was nearly 18,000 ft; higher than I had ever been before.
 So why did I think this was a good idea?

 While I started worrying and fielding more questions from my worried mother, my dad was enjoying a bit of celebrity status in his small town of Milbank South Dakota.
 I informed him that he would need to bring some ‘emergency’ US dollars in case we had trouble using the ATM to take out Rupees.
-Based on all of my travel experience, I made sure he knew he had to bring relatively new currency; get it at the bank if possible so he could specifically ask for bills from the last 5 years.
+Based on all of my travel experience, I made sure he knew he had to bring relatively new currency; and get it at the bank if possible so he could specifically ask for bills from the last 5 years.
 Developing countries are rather funny about things like this – I’ve lost many arguments with banks in remote African, South American, and Asian towns about the validity of my $20 bill from 1993.
-When dad went to his local bank , they were intrigued with his request and even more intrigued with his travel plans.
+When Dad went to his local bank, they were intrigued with his request and even more intrigued with his travel plans.
 I would bet $20 that most of them didn’t know where Nepal was – this isn’t a dig against their geographical knowledge – it’s just a fact.
 Everyone at the bank then started saving up new currency for him – a group effort for a few days.
 I’m quite positive it was the talk of the town.

-At this point there was no looking back, we were prepared as we could ever be.
+At this point there was no looking back, we were as prepared as we could ever be.
 My mom had been sedated by my reassurance, my father was vaccinated and precisely packed; we were ready to go.
 We met in Singapore and took off on our flight to Kathmandu, where our father-daughter adventure began!

 Read Tiger Balm Tales Vol. 1

-Related Posts
+Similar Posts

-I found this post very funny.
+1. I found this post very funny.
 I am sure your trip was wonderful but there is always bound to be some downs with the ups.

 Thanks for the newer currency tip.
 I had no idea and since I am planning S. America fo 2010, it is good that I now know this very important details.
 I love your blog as it is chockablock full of invaluable details that only a ATW traveler to share with readers.
 Thanks!